greysonchung/Battery-Optimisation/README.md

 ## Directory
 - `algorithms`: contains algorithms and notebook for this project
 - `data`: contains data for this project
+- `modelling`: contains model for spot price forecasting
 - `result`: contains simulated dispatch results of the proposed battery
+- `visualization`: contains basic visualization of the spot price

 ## Reference
 - Sandia National Laboratories.
 (2018).
 About.
 Pyomo. http://www.pyomo.org/about